-Children and mothers are still at risk of birth injury after delivery.
-Failure to control blood loss, monitor the baby’s oxygen levels, examine the baby for jaundice or test the baby and mother for Rh blood type incompatibility are considered medical negligence.
+Medical negligence at birth can still occur after the child has been delivered.
+Failure to control blood loss, monitor the baby’s oxygen levels, examine the baby for jaundice, or test the mother and baby for blood type incompatibility are considered medical negligence.

 Effects of Medical Negligence

 There are many short-term and long-term effects stemming from medical negligence birth trauma for both the mother and baby.

 Medical negligence at birth can result in several immediate issues to the baby including:

 - Bleeding in the skull or under the scalp (hematoma)

 - Blood pressure that is too high or too low